CSH-Integration/VBCS-Workshop/LabGuide100.md

 ## Congratulations that you have completed the first integration!

-You can test it on Postman.
+Optional: you can test it on Postman.

 To save some time, we have imported the rest two integrations into the environment.
 Next you are ready for [Lab 200](LabGuide200.md)